ThatsVie/atlas-web_back_end/personal_data/README.md

 **Explanation:**

+- **`filter_datum` Function:**
+  - **Regex Pattern Creation**: The pattern is constructed dynamically to match any of the field names in the `fields` list followed by `=` and any characters up to the next `separator`.
+The pattern uses `('|'.join(fields))` to create an alternation group that matches any of the fields listed.
+  - **Regex Substitution**: The `re.sub` method replaces the matched patterns with the redaction string using a lambda function.
+The lambda function takes the match object `m` and formats it to retain the field name (`m.group(1)`) while substituting its value with the redaction string.
-- **`filter_datum` Function:** Uses regex to identify and obfuscate sensitive fields specified in the `fields` list.
-The function replaces the field values with the `redaction` string, while keeping the rest of the log message intact.
+  - **Purpose**: This method ensures sensitive data fields are obfuscated effectively while keeping the log structure intact.

 </details>